-This European invertebrate, which is a bryozoan, was first found in eastern Canada, Nova-Scotia, in the early 1990's and in the Gulf of St. Lawrence, Quebec, in 2003.
+in the early 1990's and in the Gulf of St. Lawrence,

 - · Tiny filter feeders (zooids);

 - · Forms white-colored encrusting colonies;

 - · The colony has a rough texture;

 This species can be found in shallow subtidal waters from the surface down to a depth of ten meters, on kelp and other seaweed, rocks, boat hulls, and other surfaces and organisms.
 Grows best in areas with strong currents or good tidal water exchanges.